-We have audited the accompanying standalone financial statements of LKPSecurities Limited ("the Company") which comprise the balance sheet as at 31March 2021 the statement of profit and loss (including other comprehensive income) thestatement of changes in equity and the statement of cash flows for the year then ended on that dateand a summary of significantaccounting policies and other explanatory information (herein after referred to as"the standalone financial statements").
+We have audited the accompanying standalone financial statements of LKPSecurities Limited ("the Company") which comprise the balance sheet as at 31March 2021 the statement of profit and loss (including other comprehensive income) thestatement of changes in equity and the statement of cash flows for the year then endedand notes to the standalone financial statements including a summary of significantaccounting policies and other explanatory information (herein after referred to as"standalone financial statements").

-In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 ("the Act") in the manner sorequired and give a true and fair view in conformity with the Indian Accounting Standards prescribed under section133 of the Act read with the Companies (IndianAccounting Standards) Rules 2015 asamended ("Ind AS") and other accounting principles generallyaccepted in India of the state of affairs of the Company as at 31 March 2021 its profittotal comprehensive income changes in equity and its cash flows for the year ended onthat date.
+In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 ("the Act") in the manner sorequired and give a true and fair view in conformity with the Indian Accounting Standards(Ind AS) prescribed under section 133 of the Act read with the Companies (IndianAccounting Standards) Rules 2015 as amended and other accounting principles generallyaccepted in India of the state of affairs of the Company as at 31 March 2021 its profittotal comprehensive income changes in equity and its cash flows for the year ended onthat date.

 2. Basis for Opinion

 We conducted our audit of the standalone financial statements inaccordance with the Standards on Auditing (SAs) specified under section 143(10) of theAct.
 Our responsibilities under those Standards are further described in the Auditor'sResponsibilities for the Audit of the Standalone Financial Statements section of ourreport.
 We are independent of the Company in accordance with the Code of Ethics issued bythe Institute of Chartered Accountants of India (ICAI) together with the ethicalrequirements that are relevant to our audit of the standalone financial statements underthe provisions of the Act and the Rules made thereunder and we have fulfilled our otherethical responsibilities in accordance with these requirements and the ICAI's Code ofEthics.
-We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the standalone financial statements.
+We believe that the audit evidence obtained by us is sufficient and appropriate toprovide a basis for our audit opinion on the standalone financial statements.

 3. Key Audit Matters